crossplane/upjet/docs/add-new-resource-short.md

   infer the external name configuration.
 In this case, there is a `name` argument seen under `Argument Reference` section and when we look at `Import` section, we see that this is what's used to import, i.e. Terraform ID is same as `name` argument.
-This means that we can use `config.NameAsExternalName` configuration from Upjet as our external name config.
+This means that we can use `config.NameAsIdentifier` configuration from Upjet as our external name config.
 See section [External Name Cases](#external-name-cases) to see how you can infer in many different cases of Terraform ID.
 1. First of all, please see the [Moving Untested Resources to v1beta1] documentation.

-    Go to `config/external_name.go` and add the following line to `ExternalNameConfigs` table:
+    Go to `config/externalname.go` and add the following line to `ExternalNameConfigs` table:
     ```golang
     // glue